KrzysiuWojcik/Fujitsu-Lifebook-U748-Hackintosh/README.md

 - [x] Audio is working with latest AppleALC installed
 - [x] Continuity Camera works only over USB (that's known to happen also on real Macs)
 - [ ] HandOff is not working (because of no bluetooth)
-- [x] Video output working on DisplayPort, other ports not tested
+- [x] External video output is working on internal DisplayPort and PortReplicator's DisplayPort, other ports not tested

 ### Screenshots